Edinburgh Dog and Cat Home

 For the team at Edinburgh Dog and Cat Home, becoming an accredited Living Wage and Living Hours employer provides clear recognition of the organisation’s ethical focus and allows them to demonstrate leadership within a challenging industry.

-Reflecting on the full cost recovery work carried out in 2019, EDCH’s CEO Lindsay Fyffe-Jardine stated that the rational business case was a driver to EDCH becoming accredited, above and beyond the belief that it was the right thing to do.
-The cost of implementing the real Living Wage was less than what EDCH were spending on sick pay.
-Lindsay recommends that combining the real Living Wage with the development of a well-being strategy and culture will garner a wider change across organisations pursuing accreditation.
+Reflecting on the full cost recovery work carried out in 2019, EDCH’s CEO Lindsey Fyffe-Jardine stated that the rational business case was a driver to EDCH becoming accredited, above and beyond the belief that it was the right thing to do The cost of implementing the real Living Wage was less than what EDCH were spending on sick pay.
+Lindsey recommends that combining the real Living Wage with the development of a well-being strategy and culture will garner a wider change across organisations pursuing accreditation.

 “For me this isn’t just about everyone being part of a positive culture of wellbeing but also being part of a culture of high performance with quality outcomes for our mission.
 Fundamental to delivering that is our people”

 Edinburgh Dog and Cat Home have become champions of both the real Living Wage and Living Hours.
-Since becoming the first animal welfare organization in Scotland to be awarded Living Wage accreditation in April 2019, EDCH went on to win the Newcomer of the Year Award at the 2019 Living Wage Scotland Awards.
+Since becoming the first animal welfare organsation in Scotland to be awarded Living Wage accreditation in April 2019, EDCH have gone on to win the Newcomer of the Year Award at the 2019 Living Wage Scotland Awards.
 Eight months after becoming a Living Hours accredited employer in November 2021, EDCH won the Living Hours Champion Award in July 2022.

 Lindsay Fyffe-Jardine represents EDCH on the Edinburgh Living Wage Action Group.
-The Action Group have committed to doubling the number of Living Wage accredited businesses in Edinburgh to over 900 over the next few years.
+The Action Group have committed to doubling the number of Living Wage accredited employers in Edinburgh over the next few years.

 EDCH continue to speak at events promoting the real Living Wage and Living Hours across Scotland and the UK.